2002 Bulldogs RLFC season: Salary cap breach

 The Bulldogs fallout from a disappointing 2000 season saw a "new breed" of players coming through for 2001.
-The Bulldogs' outfit aged badly in 2000 with many players past their best and a massive cleanout happened with several new players on the way including Nigel Vagana, Luke Patten, Brett Howland and Darrell Trindall.
-The Bulldogs finished the Minor Premiership in second position but crashed out of the Finals.
+The Bulldogs' outfit aged badly in 2000 with many players in decline, however several new players on the way, including Nigel Vagana, Luke Patten, Brett Howland and Darrell Trindall were making an impact.
+The Bulldogs finished the Minor Premiership in second position but were eliminated in the Finals.
 The Dally M Rookie of the Year that season was Braith Anasta.
 Mark O'Meley was signed up for the 2002 season as the club said farewell to captain Darren Britt and his deputy Craig Polla-Mounter.
 With both of those gone, Steve Folkes opted for Steve Price as captain ahead of the more experienced Darren Smith.

 In mid-2002, the Bulldogs were found guilty of serious and systemic breaches of the salary cap.
 NRL Chief Executive David Gallop described the violation as "exceptional in both its size and its deliberate and ongoing nature".
 The club received the maximum fine of $500,000, and was stripped of all 37 competition points.
 The latter action was particularly harmful, as the club were poised to take the Minor Premiership and had won 17 consecutive matches (the second highest in Australian club rugby league history at the time); the penalty meant that the club would win the wooden spoon.
 Fans of the club had gone from the joy of a last-minute win over Newcastle just two weeks prior to the pain, anguish and realisation that the club would not be participating in the 2002 finals.

 The stripping of the Bulldogs' points also enabled the Canberra Raiders to make the finals with a points differential of -170, the poorest such record of any finalist in the competition's history, and despite the fact that the Raiders only won one game outside of Canberra for the entire season.
 It also enabled the New Zealand Warriors to secure their first minor premiership in the club's history.

-An extensive NRL investigation resulted in two senior club officials being charged with fraud, theft and forgery by the NSW Police; both pleaded guilty and were sentenced to nine years jail with a non-parole period of seven years, and were suspended from the NRL for life.

 Club legend Steve Mortimer was brought in to save the club, and the Bulldogs then finished one game short of the Grand Final in 2003.